top of page

 Starship Defenders - Mixed Reality Project

-My final major project from my University Studies; I undertook the challenge of creating a Mixed Reality game using the Meta Quest 3, Unity and Meta SDK's.
+This was the final major project of my university studies.
+In this project I researched and developed a Mixed Reality game using the Meta Quest 3 and Meta SDK’s within Unity.

-My final major project from my University Studies; I undertook the challenge of creating a Mixed Reality game using the Meta Quest 3, Unity and Meta SDK's.
+This was the final major project of my university studies.
+In this project I researched and developed a Mixed Reality game using the Meta Quest 3 and Meta SDK’s within Unity.

 Crystal Chaos